Noah Majestic 2022: Event

 The second show started with the confrontation between Kai Fujimura and Slex and Alejandro and Yasutaka Yano solded with the victory of the preceding team.
 Next, Kongo (Hajime Ohara, Manabu Soya and Tadasuke) defeated Funky Express (Akitoshi Saito, King Tany and Mohammed Yone) in six-man tag team action.
-The third bout saw Stinger (Chris Ridgeway, Hayata, Seiki Yoshioka, Yoshinari Ogawa and Yuya Susumu) defeateing Los Perros del Mal de Japón (Eita, El Texano Jr., Kotaro Suzuki, Nosawa Rongai and Super Crazy) by disqualification.
+The third bout saw Stinger (Chris Ridgeway, Hayata, Seiki Yoshioka, Yoshinari Ogawa and Yuya Susumu) defeating Los Perros del Mal de Japón (Eita, El Texano Jr., Kotaro Suzuki, Nosawa Rongai and Super Crazy) by disqualification.
 In the fourth match, Kazushi Sakuraba and Kendo Kashin picked up a victory over Daiki Inaba and Masato Tanaka.
 Next, Michael Elgin defeated Masa Kitamiya in singles action.
 The sixth match saw Masakatsu Funaki securing the third consecutive defense of the GHC National Championship against Simon Gotch.
 The eighth match portraited Alpha Wolf and Dragon Bane teaming up with Xtreme Tiger and Ninja Mack to defeat Atsushi Kotoge, Daisuke Harada, Junta Miyawaki and Yo-Hey.
 Next, Naomichi Marufuji and Satoshi Kojima defeated Kinya Okada and Yoshiki Inamura.
 The semi main event saw Hideki Suzuki and Takashi Sugiura securing their first defense of the GHC Tag Team Championship against Katsuhiko Nakajima and Kenoh.

 In the main event, Go Shiozaki succeeded in outmatching Kaito Kiyomiya and winning the GHC Heavyweight Championship for the fifth time in his career, title which was previously vacated by Kazuyuki Fujita who was tested positive for COVID-19.